 Step 7: Register with Companies House

-You can register Ltd in UK using one of the following methods:
+You can register an Ltd in the UK using one of the following methods:

 - Online: Through Companies House Web Incorporation Service or third-party software (cost: £12)